wader/fq/doc/usage.md

 # grep whole tree by condition
 fq 'grep_by(. >= 100 and . =< 100)' file

-# recursively look for values fullfilling some condition
+# recursively look for values fulfilling some condition
 fq '.. | select(.type=="trak")?' file
 fq 'grep_by(.type=="trak")' file
 # grep_by(f) is alias for .. | select(f)?, that is: recuse, select and ignore errors